 2. Life Insurance

 Amongst the various types of insurance policies available, few people opt for insuring their lives, yet death is one of the few certainties in life.
 The policies pay a set lump sum on death, but can often cover terminal and critical illness too.
 It is worthwhile for anyone with dependents or those who share a mortgage; in the event of your death at least your bills will be looked after, taking the financial pressure of your loved ones.
-Always double check the policy terms; many life insurance policies will not pay out in the case of suicide or accidental death.
+Always double-check the policy terms; many life insurance policies will not pay out in the case of suicide or accidental death.
 And be aware of the differences between life insurance and assurance.
 Insurance policies may run for a certain term and once payments stop you are no longer covered, whereas Life Assurance offers a guaranteed payment on death whether payments were stopped in the past, or not.

 3. Dental Insurance

 A visit to the dentist is getting more and more expensive as the years go by.
-Those lucky enough to live in countries where dental treatment is subsidised rarely appreciate they have it so good.
+Those lucky enough to live in countries where dental treatment is subsidized rarely appreciate they have it so good.
 While in many countries, trips to the dentist are a big drain on the bank balance, especially if you have children who need orthodontic treatment.
 To avoid having to forego dental treatment because of lack of funds paying into a dental plan can help when you need it most.
 Yes, there are financial plans available through most dentists, but only if the minimum spend is a good few thousand dollars.
-With dental insurance you can generally claim after each trip.
+With dental insurance, you can generally claim after each trip.